 With Google Ads, you only pay when someone clicks your ad.
 This means you won’t waste money on ad impressions that would otherwise not deliver traffic to your company.

 Estimated reading time: 22 minutes

-If you’re looking to find tips on maximizing your advertising dollars, keep reading.
+Keep reading if you’re looking for tips on maximizing your advertising dollars.
 We have compiled 106 tasks for a check-off list to increase your profitability and to sell more products and services.

 - Choose the same campaign goals as your marketing goals: whether you are looking for traffic, leads, or sales, you’ll need to know your marketing objectives before starting.

 - Start with a search campaign: there are two types of campaigns in Google Ads: search and display.
 Search campaigns show ads directly on Google.
 Display campaigns show ads on partner websites.
 You can only show image banner ads on the display network, and you can show text ads on both networks, though text ads typically perform better on Google.
-The reason you should start with a search campaign is that the campaigns can be laser targeted.
-You can display ads only to people searching for exact terms that relate to your product.
+You should start with a search campaign because the campaigns can be laser targeted.
+You can display ads only to people searching for exact terms related to your product.

 - Implement remarketing: by showing ads to people to have already shown interest in your company, you can target them further down the funnel.
 Since people that have already shown interest in your company are more likely to convert, you can increase your sales using this technique.

 - Use a dynamic search campaign: dynamic search campaigns will automatically generate ad headlines and select landing pages for people searching for your company.
 If you have many offerings on your site, this is especially useful because you won’t need to create an ad for each keyword that people are searching for – ads will automatically be created with the search terms in the text.